Brettcap17/AI-POC/README.md

     - You may need to install node and/or react using `brew`

 # Converter Script
-To run the converter script, you will need to install the following depedencies:
+To run the converter script, you will need to have the backend dependencies installed (`pip3 install -r requirements.txt`).
- - `pip install bs4`

- Run the converter script from the `./src` directory by running `python3 converter.py`.
- You can change the output directory by changing the `outputDir` variable of the script.
+The converter script takes markdown files and converts them to plain text.
+This is necessary for the Vector Similarity Search to conduct a search.
+The converter script starts at `inputDir` and searches through all directories _exactly one level below_ for any markdown files.
+It converts markdown files (and only markdown files) into .txt files and writes all the files to the same `outputDir`.
+Note that the script will not recursively convert markdown files in any directories more than one level below `inputDir`.